tiffany-brand/veg-out/README.md

  ## Future Developments

  * Connect the application to a nutritional database for a broader informational component
+ * Upload Proof of Plants - photos of meals
  * Authorization for Admin users to add additional plants to the database
  * Community to connect with friends for challenges
+ * View past meals

  ## Contributors